HDFGroup/hdf-rest-api/DatasetOps/GET_DatasetShape.rst

 of 0 indicates that the dimension has *unlimited* extent.  maxdims is not returned for H5S_SIMPLE dataspaces which are not extensible or for H5S_NULL or H5S_SCALAR dataspaces.

-fillvalue: A value of compatible with the dataset's type, which gives the *fill* value for the dataset (the value for which elements will be initialized to when a dataspace is extended).  fillvalue is only returned for extensible dataspaces.
+fillvalue: A value, of a type compatible with the dataset's type, which gives the *fill* value for the dataset (the value which elements will be initialized to when a dataspace is extended).  fillvalue is only returned for extensible dataspaces.

 created